Bank Marketing — Causal Linear Regression

 Bank Marketing Case Study

-We use the Bank Marketing dataset (Portuguese bank direct marketing campaigns).
+We use the Bank Marketing dataset (Portuguese bank campaigns).

 What problem are we solving?

-We are trying to estimate the causal effect of a treatment variable on an outcome variable using linear regression under causal assumptions.
+We are estimating the causal effect of a treatment variable on an outcome using regression under causal assumptions.

 Predictive vs Causal Regression